filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

 ## Rationale

 The design aims to
-* Minimize changes with respect to the status quo, particularly maintaining 'ReplicaID' as a unique identifier within the entire Filecoin ecosystem;
+* Minimize changes with respect to the status quo, particularly maintaining `ReplicaID` as a unique identifier within the entire Filecoin ecosystem;
 * Provide future programmability.
 In particular, as regards the access control feature we decide to implement it using a proxy contract (instead of implementing it directly in the actor) in order to have the possibility of the final users (ie, SaaS providers) to personalize it.